TheMrityunjayPathak/Feature-Engineering/README.md

 ---

 ### Outlier Detection
 - Outliers can significantly impact the performance of a machine learning model.
-Several techniques can be employed for outlier detection.
+- Several techniques can be employed for outlier detection, like :

 ### Using IQR
-- The Interquartile Range (IQR) method detects outliers by calculating the range between the first (Q1) and third quartiles (Q3).
+- Interquartile Range detects outliers by calculating the range between the first (Q1) and third quartiles (Q3).

 ### Example
 ```python